 The most common species that strand alone are common dolphins, pygmy sperm whales, and beaked whales.
 Occasionally mass strandings occur and the majority of these are long-finned pilot whales.
 Even large whales such as sperm whales have been known to strand occasionally.

-The Department of Conservation is legally responsible for implementing the Marine Mammals Protection Act 1978.
-This means that DOC is in charge at marine mammal stranding events.
-As the lead decision maker, DOC’s responsibilities include:
+DOC is legally responsible for implementing the Marine Mammals Protection Act 1978.
+This means that we are in charge at marine mammal stranding events.
+As the lead decision maker, our responsibilities include:

 Helping at a stranding

 Anyone can help out at a stranding event as long as they are physically able.

 To be more prepared to help at a stranding you can attend a Marine Mammal Medic Course run by Project Jonah.
 Medics who have completed the course will be well equipped to help rescue stranded whales and dolphins and can act as a role model to untrained rescuers.

 Being trained by Project Jonah means you will be more aware of the rescue process, including health and safety risks, which makes the process run more safely and smoothly.

 Your efforts are much appreciated by DOC.
 Many whales are saved each year with the help of volunteers – every effort contributes towards their conservation.

 Download a brochure: Stranded whales and dolphins: How you can help (PDF, 1,598K)